-You can’t escape them… they’re everywhere… Big, in your face and filled with enough ‘food’ to feed a small third world country for a month… I’m talking about Supermarkets, those faceless mega halls of consumption full of what they would have us believe is good quality, low priced, tasty food of infinite variety… If I was on trial here I’d be found as guilty of filling their coffers as much as the next person… But over the last few months I’ve started to see things in a very different way…
+You can’t escape them… They’re everywhere… Big, in your face and filled with enough ‘food’ to feed a small third world country for a month… I’m talking about supermarkets, those faceless mega halls of consumption full of what they would have us believe is good quality, low priced, tasty food of infinite variety.
+If I was on trial here I’d be found as guilty of filling their coffers as much as the next person, but over the last few months I’ve started to see things in a very different way.

 Well I did.
-I’m not the most amazing chef in the world I’ll grant you but most of the time my Pizza’s are now turning out better than the pre-prepared ones… And I can make them with whatever I like and experiment to my heart’s content.
-I tried making the dough out of beer at one stage and even had a go at ‘ Welsh Rarebit Pizza’ one time.
+I’m not the most amazing chef in the world, I’ll grant you, but most of the time my pizza’s are now turning out better than the pre-prepared ones and I can make them with whatever I like and experiment to my heart’s content.
+I tried making the dough out of beer one and even had a go at ‘ Welsh Rarebit pizza.’
 You wouldn’t get that sort of flavour in a supermarket I can tell you.

-Take a look at the ingredients for Goodfella’s‘ Fully loaded deep pan baked Cheese Pizza.’
+Take a look at the ingredients for ‘Goodfella’s fully loaded deep pan baked cheese pizza.’
 It starts off fairly innocuous but once you get down the list…

-Wheatflour, Mozzarella Cheese (25%) (With added starch) Water, Tomato (7%) Vegetable Oil, Tomato Puree, Cheddar Cheese (3%) Yeast, Salt, Starch, Dextrose, herbs, Sugar, Garlic Puree, Emulsifer: Mono and Diacetyltartic acid, Esters of mono and diglycerides of Fatty acids, Black pepper, Flour Treatment agent: Ascorbic Acid.
+Wheatflour, Mozzarella Cheese (25%) (With added starch) Water, Tomato (7%) Vegetable Oil, Tomato Puree, Cheddar Cheese (3%) Yeast, Salt, Starch, Dextrose, Herbs, Sugar, Garlic Puree, Emulsifer: Mono and Diacetyltartic acid, Esters of mono and diglycerides of fatty acids, Black pepper, Flour Treatment agent: Ascorbic Acid.

 And that is being sold for around £3… But now compare that list with the ingredients for my pizza, of the same kind:

 My list is a hell of a lot shorter.
-Mine doesn’t contain Sugar… why the hell do you need sugar in a savoury pizza?
+Mine doesn’t contain sugar.
+Why the hell do you need sugar in a savoury pizza?
 If it were sweet and sour Pork pizza maybe (Ooh… there’s an idea!)
 And dextrose?
-Well that’s another name for: Glucose… which as we all know from biology lessons is basically the stuff that Sugar is made from.
-And why add starch and have ‘added starch.’
-Theres enough starch in a single bag of flour anyway… why add more?
+Well that’s another name for: Glucose, which as we all know from biology lessons is basically the stuff that sugar is made from.
+And why add starch and have ‘added starch’ to the cheese?
+There’s enough starch in a single bag of flour anyway.
+Why add more?
 And don’t forget that starch is another form of Glucose!
-And as for the rest of the stuff… Ascorbic Acid… Esters of Mono and diglycerides of fatty acids… What are these things?
+And as for the rest of the stuff… Ascorbic Acid, Esters of Mono and diglycerides of fatty acids… What are those things?
 Emulsifier?
 That sounds disgusting!

-But this is only one pizza out of hundreds… who knows what the others contain.
-(And by the way, watch out for a certain supposed ‘real Italian pizza’ that’s actually made by a German company!)
-It’s only a hint at what these huge companies are doing to our foods… So I decided to ditch most processed foods like pizzas etc…
+But this is only one pizza out of hundreds.
+Who knows what the others contain?
+(And, by the way, watch out for a certain supposed ‘real Italian pizza’ that’s actually made by a German company!)
+It’s only a hint at what these huge companies are doing to our foods.
+So I decided to ditch most processed foods like pizzas etc.

-There’s been a programme on Channel 4 recently about Jimmy Doherty (pig farmer and friend of Jamie Oliver) trying to improve the quality of TESCO’s value range and as part of that he analysed what made up 3 of the value products: Meatballs, Sausages and Chicken Kiev.
-The Meatballs hardly contained any meat and what meat there was in there allegedly came from about 170 different animals… the sausages were low quality and tasteless and the Chicken Kiev was so pulverized and decimated you could hardly call it chicken.
-And that was just 3 of the products of one supermarket.
-Ok, so Tesco now sell improved ‘Value’ Sausages and Kievs… but the meatballs are still made of 170 different animals and contain little meat.
-If you can find the programme on 4od i would reccomend giving it a watch… It was called ‘Jimmy and the Giant Supermarket.’
-But in the end he came out with 2 products of one supermarket improved… Look at the value ranges of ASDA, Morrisons, Sainsbury and whatever else Tesco is flogging as food… What the hell are they made of?
+There’s been a programme on Channel 4 recently about Jimmy Doherty (pig farmer and friend of Jamie Oliver) trying to improve the quality of Tesco‘s value range and as part of that he analysed what made up three of the value products: Meatballs, Sausages and Chicken Kiev.
+The Meatballs hardly contained any meat and what meat there was in there allegedly came from about one hundred and seventy different animals… The sausages were low quality and tasteless and the Chicken Kiev was so pulverized and decimated you could hardly call it chicken.
+And that was just three of the products of one supermarket.
+Ok, so Tesco now sell improved ‘Value’ sausages and kievs (though for how long is anybody’s guess) but the meatballs are still made of one hundred and seventy different animals and contain little meat.
+At the end of the series Doherty came out with two products of one supermarket improved.
+What about the value ranges of ASDA, Morrisons, Sainsbury and whatever else Tesco is flogging as food.
+What the hell are they made of?